 Books have finally made their way to the digital age.
-The introduction of ebooks has completely transformed the way that people read and publish books.
-An ebook as an electronic version of a book, typically read on aneReader If you are writing a book, plan to hire a ghostwriter or are considering self-publishing, it is important to decide if you will make your book available in electronic format.
-While ebooks have made some aspects of reading easier, they also have drawbacks.
+The introduction of e-books has completely transformed the way that people read and publish books.
+An e-book is an electronic version of a book, typically read on an e-reader.
+If you are writing a book, plan to hire a ghostwriter or are considering self-publishing, it is important to decide if you will make your book available in electronic format.
+While e-books have made some aspects of reading easier, they also have drawbacks.

-These days, newly-released print books can cost $30 or more.
-Companies like Amazon and Barnes and Noble make ebooks available at a much cheaper rate.
-This is because the reader is not paying for printing and shipping costs that are associated with traditional books.
-In fact, most ebooks can be purchased for $10 or $15, or even cheaper on sites that carry older titles.
-While the initial investment in an eReader is substantial, it quickly pays for itself by making millions of books readily available.
+These days, newly released print books can cost $30 or more.
+Companies such as Amazon and Barnes and Noble make e-books available at a much cheaper rate.
+This is because the reader is not paying for the printing and shipping costs that are associated with traditional books.
+In fact, most e-books can be purchased for $10 or $15, or even cheaper on sites that carry older titles.
+While the initial investment in an e-reader is substantial, it quickly pays for itself by making millions of books readily available.

-Authors and publishers are now facing a similar problem that directors and music executives faced in the ‘90s.
+Authors and publishers are now facing a problem similar to the one directors and music executives faced in the ‘90s.
 The sharing of files becomes very easy when they are in electronic form.
-Therefore, people who have not paid for ebooks are still getting a hold of them.
+Therefore, people who have not paid for e-books are still getting a hold of them.
 This makes it even more difficult for authors and publishers to be profitable.
 For the reader, it can be frustrating that it is technically no longer legal to “lend” your favorite book to a friend.

-Digital Rights Management (DRM) has become a big problem when it comes to ebooks.
-Each ebook publisher provides their books in a different format, and has put up safeguards to prevent users from changing that format, or reading the book on a different device.
-For example, if you purchase a book for Amazon Kindle, but later buy a Nook, you’re library may not transfer over.
+Digital Rights Management (DRM) has become a big problem when it comes to e-books.
+Each e-book publisher provides its books in a different format and has put up safeguards to prevent users from changing that format or reading the book on a different device.
+For example, if you purchase a book for Amazon Kindle, but later buy a Nook, your library may not transfer over.